gridscale/terraform-examples/pubkey-from-file/README.md

-# SSH pubkey from file
+# Load SSH Public Key From File

-This is a small example that shows how to load an SSH public key file from disk with `file()`
+This is a small example that shows how to load a SSH public key file from disk with `file()`:

 ```hcl
 resource "gridscale_sshkey" "demo" {